clbanning/sse/README.md

 2015.10.26 (clbanning) - this fork fixes a potential race condition in conn.go#WriteEvent that was NOT merged into Master from a pull request.

-This is a lightweight SEE library for Golang which is designed to play nicely along different packages and provide a convient usage.
+This is a lightweight SSE library for Golang which is designed to play nicely along different packages and provide a convient usage.
 Compatible with every Go version since 1.1.

 ## Examples